Thanks to all the coaches, parents, and athletes, the 2016 State Tournament was a success!

 Varsity 19-25 average per round

 All athletes will participate in the “High Gun” (highest number of targets hit) competitions in their corresponding classification.
-If a tiebreaker is required for any places, the longest run of hit targets by the athletes will be used.
-The longest run score will start from the last target and count backwards until a missed target is reached to determine the tiebreaker score.
-If there is a tie after the longest run is totaled, then a tie for first place is declared.
+If a tiebreaker is required for any places, the longest reverse run of hit targets by the athletes will be used.
+The longest reverse run score will start from the last target and count backwards until a missed target is reached to determine the tiebreaker score.
+If there is a tie after the longest run is totaled, then a tie for that place is declared.

 Scheduled shooting times and field assignments.